geo-engine/geoengine/README.md

 # Development

-- While Geo Engine should build on Linux and Windows environments, we currently only support Ubuntu Linux 20.04 LTS .
+- While Geo Engine should build on Linux and Windows environments, we currently only support Ubuntu Linux 20.04 LTS.
 - You need a recent Rust environment with a Rust nightly compiler.
 We recommend rustup to manage Rust `https://rustup.rs/`.
 - Geo Engine uses OpenCL and therefore requires a functional OpenCL environment.
 On Linux you can use POCL to run OpenCL on CPUs.